ManticoreGamesInc/platform-documentation/src/getting_started/other_platforms.md

 ### Networking

-Core allows straight-forward networking through the Heirarchy with **Server Context** and **Client Context** folders, and one-click networking of objects through the interface.
+Core allows straight-forward networking through the Hierarchy with **Server Context** and **Client Context** folders, and one-click networking of objects through the interface.

 It also includes free server hosting and analytics, automatically creating more server instances for player overflow.